Good God Girl, Get Out

-"Good God Girl, Get Out" is the second episode of the eleventh season of RuPaul's Drag Race.
+"Good God Girl, Get Out" is the second episode of the eleventh season of the American television series RuPaul's Drag Race.
 It originally aired on March 7, 2019.
+The episode's main challenge tasks the contestants with performing in drag film adaptions of Black Panther (2018) and Get Out (2017).
 Bobby Moynihan and Sydelle Noel are guest judges.

-Brooke Lynn Hytes and Silky Nutmeg Ganache win the episode's mini-challenge, and Scarlet Envy and Yvie Oddly win the challenge.
-Kahanna Montrese is eliminated from the competition after placing in the bottom two and losing a lip-sync against Mercedes Iman Diamond to "Work Bitch" (2013) by Britney Spears.
+Scarlet Envy and Yvie Oddly win the main challenge.
+Kahanna Montrese is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Mercedes Iman Diamond to "Work Bitch" (2013) by Britney Spears.